A holomorphic mapping property of analytic pseudo-differential operators: Introduction

 \section{Introduction}

 In \cite{Karamehmedovic2015} Karamehmedovi\'c defines a class of analytic symbols.
-These symbols are a subspace of the analytic-type symbols in the sense of Tr\`eves \cite{TI}.
+This class forms a subspace of the analytic-type symbols in the sense of Tr\`eves \cite{TI}.
 The aim was to obtain holomorphic mapping properties for the associated operators, and apply them to Calder\'on projectors in a (local) Helmholtz-type Dirichlet problem, where the boundary is a piece of a hyperplane.\\

-In this way, Karamehmedovi\'c constructs the Dirichlet-to-Neumann (DN) map, and obtains a result on how well it preserves domains of holomorphic extendibility.
+In this way, Karamehmedovi\'c then constructs the Dirichlet-to-Neumann map, and obtains a result on how well it preserves domains of holomorphic extendibility.
 That is, how far Neumann data extends given this information about Dirichlet data, and in fact vice-versa, by the same system of equations for the Calder\'on projectors.
 It was done by showing that the symbols of the Calder\'on projectors are of that class.
 The class of the "analytic symbols" was first introduced by Boutet de Monvel in \cite{BoutetDeMonvel1972}, and \cite{Karamehmedovic2015} essentially reuses these, but introduces constraints \cite[pp. 3-4, Definition 2.1]{Karamehmedovic2015}.
 The domains obtained in \cite[pp. 10, Theorem 2.9]{Karamehmedovic2015} are larger than those we get here, and \cite{Karamehmedovic2015} has the advantage of being adapted to poly-rectangular shapes.\\

 The aim of this paper is to remove the strong constraints on the symbols in \cite{Karamehmedovic2015}, and reduce them to analytic symbols in the sense of Tr\`eves \cite[pp. 262, Definition 2.2]{TI}.
 In the process, we will also obtain a general domain-of-extension mapping theorem.
-This features in Winterrose \cite{Winterrose2021}.
+It appears in Winterrose \cite{Winterrose2021}.
 Let $n\in \mathbb{N}$ be the dimension throughout.